python/exceptiongroups/except_star.md

-### Disclaimer
+# Introducing try..except* syntax

-* I'm going to be using the `ExceptionGroup` name in this issue, even though there are other alternatives, e.g. `AggregateException`.
-Naming of the "exception group" object is outside of the scope of this issue.
+## Disclaimer

-* This issue is primarily focused on discussing the new syntax modification proposal for the `try..except` construct, shortly called "except*".
+* We use the `ExceptionGroup` name herein, even though there are other alternatives, e.g. `AggregateException`.
+Naming of the "exception group" object is out of scope of this proposal.

-* I use the term "naked" exception for regular Python exceptions **not wrapped** in an ExceptionGroup.
+* We use the term "naked" exception for regular Python exceptions **not wrapped** in an `ExceptionGroup`.
 E.g. a regular `ValueError` propagating through the stack is "naked".

-* I assume that `ExceptionGroup` would be an iterable object.
+* We assume that `ExceptionGroup` would be an iterable object.
   E.g. `list(ExceptionGroup(ValueError('a'), TypeError('b')))` would be
   equal to `[ValueError('a'), TypeError('b')]`

-* I assume that `ExceptionGroup` won't be an indexable object; essentially it's similar to Python `set`.
+* We assume that `ExceptionGroup` won't be an indexable object; essentially it's similar to Python `set`.
 The motivation for this is that exceptions can occur in random order, and letting users write `group[0]` to access the "first" error is error prone.
-The actual implementation of `ExceptionGroup` will likely use an ordered list of errors though.
+Although the actual implementation of `ExceptionGroup` will likely use an ordered list of errors to preserve the actual occurrence order for rendering.

-* I assume that `ExceptionGroup` will be a subclass of `BaseException`, which means it's assignable to `Exception.__context__` and can be directly handled with `except ExceptionGroup`.
+* We assume that `ExceptionGroup` will be a subclass of `BaseException`, which means it's assignable to `Exception.__context__` and can be directly handled with `try: ... except ExceptionGroup: ...`.

-* The behavior of good and old regular `try..except` will not be modified.
+* The behavior of the regular `try..except` block will not be modified.

-### Syntax
+## Syntax

 We're considering to introduce a new variant of the `try..except` syntax to simplify working with exception groups: